-ברוכים הבאים אויף "ביי ייִדיש" -אַן אָרט פֿאַר ייִדיש אינעם דרומדיקן בײ

 ("Davka" -- דווקא -- is Hebrew and Yiddish and Aramaic for "specifically," "out of all the possibilities in the world, this one!")

 UC Santa Cruz students

-Whether instruction is online or in-person, Yiddish classes will return to UCSC in winter quarter 2021, and interested students can also continue into a second quarter in the spring.
+Yiddish classes will return to UCSC in winter quarter 2024, and interested students can also continue into a second quarter in the spring.
 As stated in another box above, a little background in Hebrew or German can help a lot, but no prior knowledge is required, and there are no prerequisites!
 All are welcome!
 Questions or concerns?
-Contact Yankl through this website or at .
+Contact Yankl through this website or at email@example.com.